dayyass/muse-as-service/README.md

 ```

 ### Run Service
-To launch service use docker container (either locally or on the server):
+To launch a service use a docker container (either locally or on a server):
 ```
 docker build -t muse_as_servece .
 docker run -d --env-file env.list -p 5000:5000 --name muse_as_servece muse_as_servece
 ```
 **Note**: *-p* attribute should be equal to variable *PORT* in [*env.list*](env.list).<br>
-**Note**: you can launch service without docker using `python app.py`, but it is preferable to launch service inside docker container.<br>
+**Note**: you can launch a service without docker using `python app.py`, but it is preferable to launch the service inside the docker container.<br>

 ### Usage
-After you create service, you can tokenize and embed any {*sentence*} using GET requests ({*ip*} is address where service was created):
+After you launch the service, you can tokenize and embed any {*sentence*} using GET requests ({*ip*} is the address where the service was launched):
 ```
 http://{ip}:5000/tokenize?sentence={sentence}
 http://{ip}:5000/embed?sentence={sentence}